Online Master of Science in Computer Science

 Looking for an answer not listed on our site?
 Connect with our team today to get answers to your top questions.

-With computer and information research scientist employment projected to grow 22 percent by 2030,* earning your MS in Computer Science from UT is one way to prepare for a field experiencing dynamic growth.
-With an average tuition cost under $25,000, our online MSCS offers considerable value and significant ROI in a career sector with a median annual wage of $126,830.*
+With computer and information research scientist employment projected to grow 22% by 2030,* earning your MS in Computer Science from UT is one way to prepare for a field experiencing dynamic growth.
+With an average tuition cost under $28,500, our online MSCS offers considerable value and significant ROI in a career sector with a median annual wage of $126,830.*

 At UT, you don’t have to choose between the two paths.
 With data-centric coursework and a concentration in Data Mining and Intelligent Systems, the online MS in Computer Science curriculum positions students to work at the intersection of computer and data science.